FluffyMaguro/SC2_Coop_Overlay/README.md

 # Other notes
-* It works with the borderless mode in StarCraft II.
+* The overlay works with the borderless mode (windowed fullscreen) in StarCraft II.
 In the fullscreen mode, the overlay often loses focus and won't show over the game.
 * You can edit the layout .html file.
 Changing its style through CSS or other formatting with javascript.
 * [sc2reader](https://github.com/ggtracker/sc2reader) was used as replay parser.